samanthanas/NFTTime/README.md

 I used the Opensea API's "Events" collection to pull collection-specific sales transactions for various different NFTs.
 I then wrote functions to convert the dataframe index to a datetime index, and then another function to clean the dataset for easier EDA and engineer our target variable to be a readable Ethereum sale price.

 Data collection, preparation, engineering and modeling was performed on 3 different NFT collections to compare modeling results.
+For a detailed walkthrough from start to finish of the data preparation and modeling process, please see the primary [NFTTIME Project Notebook](https://github.com/samanthanas/NFTTime/blob/main/nft_price_predictions.ipynb).
+Other iterations of the modeling process, including testing on other collections, can be found [here](https://github.com/samanthanas/NFTTime/tree/main/notebooks) in the project repository notebooks folder.

 ## Modeling